KerryRitter/nestjs-with-remix/README.md

 ## Future todo:

-1. There should only be 1-2 steps to get started with this, not 8-9.
-I plan to make this a Remix template.
-2. Provide a way to get NestJS providers to Remix loaders.
+1. Provide a way to get NestJS providers to Remix loaders.
 Alternatively, leverage NestJS to BE the loader function for a Remix view.
+2. Pull the `src/remix` folder out into an NPM package after #1 is solved.
 3. Merge the NestJS and Remix builds into one process instead of using `concurrently`.
 This will remove unnecessary dependencies and hopefully make a more stable and friendly developer experience.
+However, there's lots of logic going into Remix's build that I am wary of.
 4. Get hot module reloading for Remix changes through NestJS's dev server.

 ## Additional